moskytw/zipcodetw/README.rst

 The ZIP Code Finder for Taiwan
 ==============================

-This package lets you find the ZIP code quickly by any Taiwan address.
+This package lets you find a corresponding ZIP code of any address in Taiwan.

 The main features:

 1. Fast.
-It builds ZIP code index by tokenizating the addresses and rules.
+It builds ZIP code index by tokenization.
 2. Gradual.
-It allows a partial address to match partial ZIP code.
+It returns partial ZIP code rather than noting if your address is not detailed enoguh.
 3. Lightweight.
 It depends on nothing.

 Usage